dotnet/csharplang/proposals/NativeInt.md

 ## Design
 [design]: #design

-New contextual keywords `nint` and `nuint` represent native signed and unsigned integer types.
+The identifiers `nint` and `nuint` are new contextual keywords that represent native signed and unsigned integer types.
-The identifiers are only treated as keywords when used in a type context and when the identifier does not otherwise bind to a symbol at that program location.
+The identifiers are only treated as keywords when used as a simple name in a type context and name lookup does not find a viable result at that program location.

-The types `nint` and `nuint` are essentially aliases to underlying types `System.IntPtr` and `System.UIntPtr`, where the compiler can surface additional conversions and operations for native ints.
+The types `nint` and `nuint` are represented by the underlying types `System.IntPtr` and `System.UIntPtr` with compiler surfacing additional conversions and operations for those types as native ints.

 ### Constants